jeffknupp/blog/in_progress/new_post.md

 When we call a normal Python function, the code starts at the first line of the function and executes until it hits a `return` statement, an `exception` is thrown, or there are no more lines to execute (in which case it returns `None`).
+Once a function returns control to it's caller, that's it.
+The values calculated while the function executed are destroyed, as is the location the function exited from.

+This is all very standard when discussing functions (or *subroutines*) in most programming languages.
+There are times, though, when we want to cooperate. it would be useful for a function to generate a value and *temporarily* yield control back to its caller.
+Of course, during that temporary swap of control, the function would need to keep it's "state" saved for when it control is given back to *it*.

 Let's look at an example.
 Suppose our boss asks us to write a function that takes a `list` of `int`s and returns all the elements which are